milazzom/apcv_405_devops/project/class_project.md

 ### Instructions

 1. **Check for a Dockerfile**
-    - If a Dockerfile is present, review it to ensure it exposes port 9090 and runs the app correctly.
+    - Review the provided Dockerfile to ensure it exposes port 9090 and runs the app correctly.

 2. **Test your Docker build locally**
    ```bash